Dimil123/bootcamp_dimil_patel/homework/homework5/README.md

 Age : Float : expecting till 1 decimal

-Income : Numeric : check differnet methode/ flaot can be used
+Income : Numeric : check differnet methode/ float can be used

 Date : Datetime64 : convinient to manage dates with this type